denimandsteel/vdw/events/_posts/2014-09-17-architects_block_party__hcma.md

 dayOfWeek: Wed
 dayOfMonth: Sept 17
 title: "ARCHITECTS' BLOCK PARTY @ HCMA"
 description: "With social sustainability in mind, HCMA threw their first Architects' Block Party in 2013 to strengthen connections + build community in the industry.
 By inviting others to play in their sand box, they hope to break down real and perceived barriers to community building.
-Now they're opening their door even wider to fellow creatives as part of VDW.
-Join them on their rooftop patio overlooking Granville Island to see where the connections lie."
+Now they're opening their doors to fellow creatives as part of VDW.
+Join our rooftop patio party overlooking Granville Island to see where the connections lie."
 startTime: 5:30 PM
 endTime: 8:30 PM
 type: